The Balancing of Electric Supply and Demand

 When MISO orders a public appeal, we will ask customers to minimize energy usage as much as possible until the system strain has passed.
 You can help:

-- Lower or increase your thermostat, running your heater or air conditioner less, depending on the time of year.
+- Increase your thermostat, running your air conditioner less.

 - Unplug electronic devices and turn off lights that are not in use.